 In conjunction with our partners NORC at the University of Chicago, IRETA provided training and technical assistance to individuals and organizations across the country.
 Selected activities included:

 - Developing a Trainer of the Trainer’s curriculum and hosting two TOTs

 - The creation of two online SBIRT courses

 - A regularly updated SBIRT trainers registry

 - Facilitating a nationwide SBIRT for Youth Learning Community

 People have tuned in to online webinars and trainings from all fifty states.
-Trainings have reached over 12,000 people representing hospitals, 10,000 people who serve local or federal government, and 7.500 who are affiliated with a school or university.
-Thousands more come from community health centers, addiction treatment providers, and many other settings.
+Trainings have reached people representing hospitals, people who serve local or federal government, and those who are affiliated with a school or university.
+More come from community health centers, addiction treatment providers, and many other settings.

-Over 4,600 people subscribe to our national SBIRT newsletter, the SBIRT Alert, which offers regular updates on training, research, and current SBIRT projects.
+Over 5,900 people subscribed to our national SBIRT newsletter, the SBIRT Alert, which offered regular updates on training, research, and current SBIRT projects.